 This is a REAL-LIFE job profile written by a Female aged 24 who works as a Photographer in Milledgeville, GA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Company Size||(not answered)|

 |Years Experience||3 years|

 Opinions on your CAREER overall (i.e. not just your current job)

 Describe the type of organization you work for.

 I am responsible for photographing clients both in a studio setting and outdoor/on-location setting.
 I am responsible for all of the photo equipment (lights, flashes, camera bodies, lenses, etc.) After the photo sessions I am responsible for all photo editing and touch-ups and handling clients’ print orders.